Army MOS 18x: Your Fast Track to Special Forces

 • Embedding with Afghan commandos

-The lessons learned from these engagements continue to shape Special Forces doctrine and training today.
+Valuable lessons from these experiences continue to shape Special Forces doctrine and training today.

 Current Operational Detachments

-• Supporting counter-insurgency efforts in the Middle East
+• Support counter-insurgency initiatives in the Middle East

 Life After Special Forces

-Transitioning from Special Forces to civilian life can be a significant adjustment.
-You’ll find many career opportunities that value your unique skills and experiences.
+Transitioning from Special Forces back into civilian life can be a significant shift.

-Some veterans choose to leverage their leadership skills in corporate settings.
-Project management, team leadership, and consulting are popular paths.
+Some veterans opt to leverage their leadership abilities in the corporate world, where project management, team leadership, and consulting emerge as popular options.

-The military mindset and discipline you’ve developed can be assets in entrepreneurship.
-Many Special Forces veterans start their own businesses or become independent contractors.
+Many Special Forces veterans start businesses or work as independent contractors.

-Continuing education is another option.
-Your GI Bill benefits can help you pursue advanced degrees or technical certifications.
+Your GI Bill benefits may support your pursuit of advanced degrees or technical certifications.

-Don’t forget about the support available through Veteran Affairs.
-They offer resources for career counseling, healthcare, and mental health services.
+Don’t overlook the support available through Veteran Affairs, which offers resources for career guidance, healthcare, and mental health services.

-Staying connected with the Special Forces community can be valuable.
-Alumni networks and veteran organizations provide support and networking opportunities.
+Staying connected with the Special Forces community can also provide value.

 Frequently Asked Questions